InvoicesUpdated 3 days ago

 In our example, the account is subscribed to 4 different products:

-4. Helpdesk - this is your primary subscription and reflects the Gorgias plan you selected.
-In the image, the client is paying $60 for the helpdesk subscription, which means they're subscribed to the Basic/Monthly plan at $60/month and with 300 billable tickets included.
+- Helpdesk — this is your base subscription and reflects the plan you signed up for with Gorgias.
+In the image, the account is paying $60 for their Helpdesk subscription, which means they're subscribed to the Basic monthly plan at $60/month and with 300 billable tickets included.

 Usage cycle